chaseottofy/nextjs-blog/README.md

 # Next.js Blog with Contentlayer

-> **Warning**
-> This project is still a work in progress and is not ready for production use.

-- Currently finishing up post styling
-- None of the current posts are mine, they are just placeholders for now.
+> None of the posts are mine

-Features still working on:

-- [x] table of contents for posts
-- [x] general post styling
-- [ ] seo
-- [ ] rss feed
-- [ ] sitemap

 <img src="screenshots/screen3.jpg" width="700">